Healthy Satin Pothos (Scindapsus pictus) in medium, also known as Satin Pothos

 Tips

-Cuttings with more pronounced variegation root slower but maintain better patterns.
-Spring and summer are ideal for propagation.
+In practice, cuttings with more pronounced variegation root slower but maintain better patterns.
+In practice, spring and summer are ideal for propagation.

 Use the App Alongside This Care Guide